varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 incompatible syntax changes in newer versions of Varnish, only older versions are available.

-We recommend that you install the latest version from our repository.
+We therefore recommend that you install the latest version directly from our repository, as described above.

 Debian/Ubuntu
 -------------

 Varnish is distributed with both Debian and Ubuntu.
-In order to get Varnish up and running type `sudo apt-get install varnish`.
+In order to get Varnish up and running type ``sudo apt-get install varnish``.
 Please note that this might not be the latest version of Varnish.
 If you need a later version of Varnish, please follow the online installation instructions for `Debian